-- The successful application of the ME principle in nature offers an explanation for of a plethora of phenomena (e.g. thermodynamic) and statistical behaviors including - the emergence of normal distribution, in many (but not all) cases - the scaling behavior in state, in other cases - the scaling behavior in time - the clustering behavior in rainfall occurrence - This can be interpreted as dominance of uncertainty in nature - It harmonizes with the Socratic view: "ἕν οἶδα, ὃτι οὐδέν οἶδα" (One I know, that I know nothing) - This view was not a confession of modesty Socrates regarded the knowledge of ignorance as a matter of supremacy - In this respect, the knowledge of the dominance of uncertainty can assist to safer design and management of hydrosystems
+- The successful application of the ME principle in nature offers an explanation for of a plethora of phenomena (e.g. thermodynamic) and statistical behaviours including - the emergence of normal distribution, in many (but not all) cases - the scaling behaviour in state, in other cases - the scaling behaviour in time - the clustering behaviour in rainfall occurrence - This can be interpreted as dominance of uncertainty in nature - It harmonizes with the Socratic view: "ἕν οἶδα, ὃτι οὐδέν οἶδα" (One I know, that I know nothing) - This view was not a confession of modesty Socrates regarded the knowledge of ignorance as a matter of supremacy - In this respect, the knowledge of the dominance of uncertainty can assist to safer design and management of hydrosystems

-'.
-Operational synthesis
+3. Operational synthesis

-Stochastic simulation/forecasting of hydrologic processes
+Stochastic simulation/forecasting of hydrological processes

-Question: Why simulated series?

-Answer:

-- Analytical solutions for a hydrosystem as complex as that of Athens are not feasible or would assume oversimplification of the system - Of numerical methods, Monte Carlo simulation (stochastic simulation) is the most convenient - Detailed inflow and other (rainfall, evaporation) hydrologic series are needed at many sites simultaneously and at several time scales for Monte Carlo simulation the hydrosystem - The acceptable failure probability level for Athens is of the order of 10-2: one failure in 100 years on the average - For a reasonable estimation error in the failure probability we need 1000-10 000 years of data - Historic hydrologic records are too short
+- Question: Why simulated series (from stochastic models)? - Answer: - Deterministic forecasts for long horizons (appropriate for the hydrosystem management) are impossible - In a stochastic framework, analytical solutions for a hydrosystem as complex as that of Athens are not feasible or would assume oversimplification of the system - Of numerical methods, Monte Carlo simulation (stochastic simulation) is the most convenient - Detailed inflow and other (rainfall, evaporation) hydrological series are needed at many sites simultaneously and at several time scales for Monte Carlo simulation the hydrosystem - The acceptable failure probability level for Athens is of the order of 10-2: one failure in 100 years on the average - For a reasonable estimation error in the failure probability we need 1000-10 000 years of data - Historical hydrological records are too short